Magenta-C/Tech-Class/README.md

 # Tech-Class
-This is a repo for my tech class
+This is a repo for my tech class \n
 I will put my tech class digital book here